Traditional Asian Wall Art

 • Black represents depth, mystery, and the essence of all things in Japanese art

-• Gold evokes divine light and spiritual wealth in Buddhist wall artworks
+• Gold evokes divine light and spiritual wealth in Buddhist artworks

 • White suggests purity and mourning in certain Asian pictorial traditions

 Spatial arrangement in traditional Asian wall art reflects Oriental cosmological principles, where balance between opposing forces (yin and yang) guides composition.
-This approach creates unique visual dynamics immediately recognizable and deeply rooted in Taoist philosophy.
+This approach creates immediately recognizable unique visual dynamics deeply anchored in Taoist philosophy.

 The influence of seasons in traditional Asian wall art iconography